ibnuarz/ColorRecognition_API_TensorFlow/README.md

 1. Run the Flask application: `python precolor.py`
 2. Upload an image file using the provided HTML form or make POST requests to the `/` endpoint.
 3. Receive JSON responses with color predictions.
-4. If you want to run on local, you can use local server default flask example `http://127.0.0.1:5000/` but in this case i use endpoint from google cloud.
+4. If you want to run on local, you can use local server default flask example `http://127.0.0.1:5000/` but in this case i use my endpoint that i already deploy from my google cloud.
 5. If you want to deploy and make endpoint in cloud use Google Cloud SDK Shell in this project and deploy.

 ### Important